 The Dissertation is the final degree requirement of the doctoral program.
-Students should adhere to the policies and procedures outlined in the DHSc Dissertation Handbook.
+Students should adhere to the policies and procedures outlined in the DHSc Dissertation Handbook found under Handbooks & Forms on the Student Resources page.

 HEALTH DATA SCIENCE

 Health Data Science (HDS) is an ever-evolving multi-disciplinary field that involves using statistical inference, algorithmic development, and technology to make insights about data.
 The Health Data Science program prepares graduates to be successful in the ever-changing healthcare environment that is driven by data and analytics.
 The Management Track will prepare students to manage HDS projects and research in the industry.
 It will provide students with competencies in HDS data, statistics, predictive analytics, and the ability to interpret the results and gain insights on data.
 The Research Track will prepare students to conduct HDS research.
 It will provide students with the strong data wrangling, statistical, and predictive analytics competencies needed to work on HDS projects.